-Fare revenue increased in FY2022 due to the return of passengers after the Covid-19 pandemic.
+Fare revenue decreased in FY2023 due to a reduction in the number of annual student passes purchased by Unified School District 501.
 Property tax revenue had a small increase.
 Federal grant revenue decreased due to the exhaustion of CARES Act and ARPA grant funding.
-State grant revenue decreased due to the loss of the state mobility grant.
-Revenue from Other Sources decreased due to the loss of the JEDO operating grant and no donations received in FY2022.
+State grant revenue had a small increase.
+Revenue from Other Sources increased due to an increase in interest rates and a corresponding increase in investment income.